Orange Mound, Memphis: Revitalization - 2000s

-Progress (2004)

 In a 2004 editorial in the Memphis Commercial Appeal, Robert Lipscomb, director of Memphis's Housing and Community Development division, wrote that much progress had been made in revitalizing Orange Mound, through a combination of code enforcement, tenant education programs, and neighborhood cleanup efforts.

-2009, 2010

 In the fall of 2009, Melrose High School opened its stadium with new state of the art technology, new field, bleachers, and park.
 This was only a minor point of a changing community.
 In recent years, crime has declined nearly 10%.
 Alumni of the high school are taking it upon themselves to become more involved in the lives of the upcoming generation in order to ensure a brighter future.

-Orange Mound Community Garden

 A group called the Mid-South Peace & Justice Center helped neighborhood residents to create the Orange Mound Community Garden.
 Organizers of the garden project hope the project will help beautify the community, provide a source of nutritious food, teach leadership skills, and encourage self-reliance.